 The study revealed instances of mistreatment, abuse, and discrimination against pregnant and parenting adolescents throughout various aspects of their lives.
-From seeking healthcare services to encounters at home with family and experiences within the community.
+From seeking healthcare services to encounters at home with family of adolescents, with a specific focus on understanding the members, interactions in school with peers and teachers, and experiences within the community.
 These challenges resulted in mental distress and hesitancy while interacting with others and seeking antenatal care services.

 "...people would backbite me as I passed; they would talk about me, laugh loudly, and even clap their hands.
-So, I just decided to stay home." - Parenting girl, 19 years old.
+So, I just decided to stay home." - Parenting girl, 19